amoeba-singh/Internal_SIH_Code/README.md

 4. **Run on Your Device:**
    - Open the Expo app on your mobile device.
+   - Machine and mobile device should be connected with same network.
    - Scan the QR code displayed in the terminal to access the live server on your device.
    - Alternatively, use Android Studio to run the app on an emulator.